paritoshpr/site/_pages/about.md

   - /about.html
 ---

+I am an Assistant Professor in the School of Industrial and Systems Engineering at Oklahoma State University starting Fall 2022.

-I'm Paritosh, a NASA HOME Postdoctoral Fellow at Georgia Tech's School of Industrial and Systems Engineering.
-I'm working on using a Vertical Federated Learning aspects to make any future habitats on Mars smarter and more resilient to failures!
+Prior to this I was a NASA HOME Postdoctoral Fellow at Georgia Tech's School of Industrial and Systems Engineering.
+I worked on using a Vertical Federated Learning aspects to make future habitats on Mars smarter and more resilient to failures!

 I got my PhD. in Computational Science and Engineering at the [School of Industrial and Systems Engineering at Georgia Tech](https://ww.isye.gatech.edu).
 I was co-advised by [Prof. Nagi Gebraeel](https://www2.isye.gatech.edu/people/faculty/Nagi_Gebraeel/) from Industrial Engineering and [Prof. Edmond Chow](https://www.edmondchow.com) from Computational Science.